IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 Here's what you can customize during or after the [deployment](#deployment):

-- VPC: You need to set up a new VPC and subnets.
+- VPC: Existing VPC and VPC Subnet IDs need to be specified.
 - Root volume size (8G Minimum)
 - SSH key: This is the SSH key that you use to access the UID2 Operator EC2 instances.
 - [Instance type](https://aws.amazon.com/ec2/instance-types/m5/): m5.2xlarge, m5.4xlarge, and so on.
 If there is no customization, the default value, m5.2xlarge, is recommended.